gmcesar/RestfulAPI-RAML/README.md

         a.
 Scope limitation to the core API(i.e. only retrieve and update customer details per requirement).
         b.
 Control and optimise resource allocation to mobile traffic to cater for limitations such as connection speed and data usage/cost.

-`Endpoint for mobile consumers: http://localhost:4000/api/m/customers/`
+- The endpoint for mobile consumers: `http://localhost:4000/api/m/customers/`

 ### Use Case 3: